careerbehaviorsengineering levelspromotion

 The Experience Myth

-There's an implicit assumption in our industry: more time equals more capability.
-Spend five years as an engineer, and you'll become a senior engineer.
-Spend three years as a senior, and you'll be ready for staff.
+There is an implicit assumption in our industry: more time equals more capability.
+Spend five years as an engineer, and you will become a senior engineer.
+Spend three years as a senior, and you will be ready for staff.

 This is comforting because it suggests career growth is automatic.
 Just show up, put in the time, and promotions will come.

-We've all seen engineers with 10 years of experience who aren't operating at senior level.
-We've all seen engineers with 3 years who clearly are.
+We have all seen engineers with 10 years of experience who are not operating at Senior level.
+We have all seen engineers with 3 years who clearly are.

-The difference isn't time.
-It's what they do with that time.
+The difference is not time.
+It is what they do with that time.

 What Behaviors Actually Mean

-When we talk about behaviors, we mean the observable patterns of how you work:
+When we talk about behaviors, we mean the observable patterns of how you work — the things a thoughtful senior engineer or manager can actually see in your day-to-day.
+Not your intentions, not your potential: your observable actions.

 How you approach problems.
 Do you wait for detailed specs, or do you clarify ambiguity yourself?
-Do you solve what's in front of you, or do you think about system-wide implications?
+Do you solve what is in front of you, or do you think about system-wide implications?
+Do you raise risks before they become issues?

 How you communicate.
 Do you share information proactively, or only when asked?
-Do you tailor your message to your audience?
+Do you tailor your message to your audience — writing one way for your team, another way for a product manager, another for an executive?
 Do you give and receive feedback effectively?

 How you collaborate.
-Do you work in isolation, or do you involve others?
-Do you help teammates succeed?
-Do you build relationships across team boundaries?
+Do you work in isolation, or do you involve others early?
+Do you actively help teammates unblock themselves?
+Do you build working relationships across team boundaries — not just knowing people exist, but actually creating alignment with them?

 How you lead.
 Do you wait for direction, or do you set direction?
-Do you mentor others?
-Do you influence decisions through persuasion?
+Do you mentor others — not occasionally, but as a consistent pattern?
+Do you influence technical decisions through clear reasoning rather than just casting a vote in meetings?

 How you own outcomes.
 Do you consider your work done when code is merged, or when the problem is actually solved?
-Do you take responsibility for mistakes?
+Do you follow up when something you shipped starts degrading?
+Do you take responsibility for mistakes rather than attributing them to changing requirements?

 Why Companies Get This Wrong